-Lead scientist @ Keune
+Lead scientist @ Keune Lab

 Oily scalp and hair

-You have an allergic reaction to a product you are using
+You have an allergic reaction to a product you are using.

-Harsh chemical treatment
+Aggressive chemical treatment

-Incorrect scalp care regimen
+Incorrect scalp care regime

 Thinning hair or hair loss can be divided into incidental hair loss and chronic hair loss.
 The last one has little or no possibility of restoration.
 The causes for this can be either a large change in the hormone balance or hereditary aspects.
 Incidental hair loss on the other hand can be cured.
 Possible causes for incidental hair loss can be: